 Cold Creek had incised due to gravel mining and channelization.
 It was continuing to erode with little riparian habitat, according to CSP geomorphologist Cyndie Walck, who supervised the project to excavate more than 13,000 yards of

 material and construct a new floodplain.
-The project was done under contract with the Truckee River Watershed Council (TRWC) that coordinates, funds, and implements restoration projects in the region’s watershed.
+The project was done under contract with the Truckee River Watershed Council (TRWC), which coordinates, funds, and implements restoration projects in the region’s watershed.

 Just after floodplain construction was completed, a severe storm swept through the watershed, re-activating a “head cut” in the Cold Creek streambed and raising the possibility of channel bed instability.
 A head cut, the geomorphological term for an abrupt vertical drop in a creek streambed, causes erosion as the water flow incises (down-cuts) and ultimately removes streambed material to lower the creek grade.